I am a Senior Lecturer in English and Creative Writing at Bath Spa University.

 In 2017 I was a Visting Fellow at St Catherine’s College, Oxford.

 I teach political literature, rhetoric, persuasion, the language of the media and advertising, and non-fiction.

 I’m interested in hidden agendas, rhetoric, ideology and propaganda.
 My academic career began in Renaissance studies.
 I wrote a PhD on how Judaism became politicised in debates between Christian factions in the sixteenth and seventeenth centuries.
 This was published as a monograph in 2007.

 I’ve also written about how ‘tolerance’ is often a cover for intolerance.
 I edited a collection of essays on tolerance in the early modern and contemporary worlds.
 It was featured in the ‘History Matters’ section of History Today.
 The collection was published by Palgrave.

 More recently, I’ve written about contemporary politics and culture: how ideology is a way of setting out your vision for a better society, but also how it’s used to deceive.
 I’m interested in how ideology has become toxic in the 21st century, and how the disavowal of ideology is the most ideological position of all.
 My work also explores how public opinion is formed by persuasion, both overt and covert.

 I’m also interested in the ideology of natural childbirth, cyber-utopianism, and freedom and determinism.

-I like organising conferences and events.
+I regularly organise conferences and events.
 These include:

 A symposium on what’s happened to time at Birkbeck in November 2016.